Editor war: Humor

 The Church of Emacs, formed by Emacs and the GNU Project's creator Richard Stallman, is a parody religion.
-While it refers to vi as the "editor of the beast" (vi-vi-vi being 6-6-6 in Roman numerals), it does not oppose the use of vi; rather, it calls proprietary software anathema. ("Using a free version of vi is not a sin but a penance.")
+While it refers to vi as the "editor of the beast" (vi-vi-vi being 6-6-6 in Roman numerals), it does not oppose the use of vi; rather, it calls proprietary software a case of anathema. ("Using a free version of vi is not a sin but a penance.")
 The Church of Emacs has its own newsgroup, alt.religion.emacs, that has posts purporting to support this belief system.

-Stallman has referred to himself as St IGNU−cius, a saint in the Church of Emacs.

-Supporters of vi have created an opposing Cult of vi, argued by the more hard-line Emacs users to be an attempt to "ape their betters".

-Regarding vi's modal nature (a common point of frustration for new users) some Emacs users joke that vi has two modes – "beep repeatedly" and "break everything". vi users enjoy joking that Emacs's key-sequences induce carpal tunnel syndrome, or mentioning one of many satirical expansions of the acronym EMACS, such as "Escape Meta Alt Control Shift" (a jab at Emacs's reliance on modifier keys) or "Eight Megabytes And Constantly Swapping" (in a time when that was a great amount of memory) or "EMACS Makes Any Computer Slow" (a recursive acronym like those Stallman uses) or "Eventually Munches All Computer Storage", in reference to Emacs's high system resource requirements.
-GNU EMACS has been expanded to "Generally Not Used, Except by Middle-Aged Computer Scientists" referencing its most ardent fans, and its declining usage among younger programmers compared to more graphically oriented editors such as Atom, BBEdit, Sublime Text, TextMate, and Visual Studio Code.
+Regarding vi's modal nature (a common point of frustration for new users), some Emacs users joke that vi has two modes – "beep repeatedly" and "break everything." vi users enjoy joking that Emacs's key-sequences induce carpal tunnel syndrome, or mentioning one of many satirical expansions of the acronym EMACS.
+These include "Escape Meta Alt Control Shift" (a jab at Emacs's reliance on modifier keys), "Eight Megabytes And Constantly Swapping" (in a time when that was a great amount of memory), "EMACS Makes Any Computer Slow" (a recursive acronym like those Stallman uses), or "Eventually Munches All Computer Storage" in reference to Emacs's high system resource requirements.
+Nonetheless, key bindings from both editors are found in many other contexts.
+GNU EMACS has been expanded to "Generally Not Used, Except by Middle-Aged Computer Scientists" referencing its most ardent fans and its declining usage among younger programmers in comparison to more graphically oriented editors such as Atom, BBEdit, Sublime Text, Kate, TextMate, Notepad++, and Visual Studio Code.

 As a poke at Emacs' creeping featurism, vi advocates have been known to describe Emacs as "a great operating system, lacking only a decent editor".
 Emacs advocates have been known to respond that the editor is actually very good, but the operating system could use improvement (referring to Emacs' famous lack of concurrency, which has now been added).